tsamaya/favicon-crawler/README.md

 # favicon-crawler
-a webservice fetching icon from websites
+A nodeJS webservice fetching icon from websites.

+This webservice is using an optional cache system with [redis](http://redis.io).
+A seven day cache is used before refreshing the cache icon.

 ## usage
 You need to install [Node](http://nodejs.org/) and [Grunt](http://gruntjs.com/) in order to download dependencies and run the server via the command line.
+Optionnaly [redis](http://redis.io) is used to cache icons from domains.

 1. [Fork and clone the repo](https://help.github.com/articles/fork-a-repo)
 2. `cd` into the `favicon-crawler` folder